Mansa10/africspice/README.md

 My sister had the project to sell some African spices online while I was looking for a project for my Object Oriented Analysis and Desin class.
 So I decided to choose it as my project.
 Here is the Desin Document WWW.bcv.jcvjc

-Technologies used: HTLM5/CSS3, Javascript, Node.js.
+Technologies used: HTLM5/CSS3/Bootstrap v4.1.3 , Javascript, Node.js.
+I've donloaded the front end Template from www.tooplate.com.

-Now I'm working on the login system.
+Now I'm working on the log-in/Sign-up system.

 3. How to Install and Run the Project